So you've undertaken the responsibilities of becoming a vegan, but the major question is, can you still eat your beloved Sour Punch Straws?

 Although, in saying this, you can't argue the fact that there are ingredients that may not be of a vegan nature due to the processes used or the testing involved upon extraction or creation.

-Therefore, to determine its vegan authenticity is dependent on how you define it yourself – if in doubt, do nowt!
+Therefore, determining its vegan authenticity is dependent on how you define it yourself – if in doubt, do nowt!

 If you're a staunch vegan, we suggest you give these sour candies a major swerve, however yummy they are because the ingredient contents are so vague.